Rajil101/spotT-The-Text-Detector/README.md

 # spotT-The-Text-Detector

-**spotT** is a text detector made on android studio using java language where you can snap & detect the text.
+**spotT** is a text detector made on android studio using java language where you can snap & detect the text using ML Kit recognition by firebase.

 ***App-Icon**:-